 SELECT * FROM employees WHERE department = 'Sales' OR department = 'Marketing';

-for Multiple ValuesAnother way to write example 4 using IN
+IN for Multiple ValuesAnother way to write example 4 using IN:

 SELECT * FROM employees WHERE department IN ('Sales', 'Marketing');